selimslab/selimslab.github.io/_posts/ideas/quotes/2020-5-9-quotes-classified.md

 Everything must be made as simple as possible.
 But not simpler.

-## passion

 Nothing great in the world was accomplished without passion.

-You can only become truly accomplished at something you love.
-Don’t make money your goal.
-Instead pursue the things you love doing and then do them so well that people can’t take their eyes off of you.
+Do it for love.

 Wheresoever you go, go with all your heart.

 If you are going through hell, keep going.

-Remembering that you are going to die is the best way I know to avoid the trap of thinking you have something to lose.
+You have nothing to lose.
 You are already naked.
 There is no reason not to follow your heart.

-## be kind

-Be mindful.
-Be grateful.
-Be positive.
-Be true.
-Be kind.
+mindful, grateful, positive

 Kindness is a language which the deaf can hear and the blind can see.